How Spatial Memory Works And Is Lost

 Stress-related memory impairment

 Also, if stress is contributing to or exacerbating memory loss, a licensed therapist can help you identify ways to reduce stress.
 Studies have shown that psychotherapy is an effective treatment for stress, which may potentially help with memory problems.
+A therapist can offer compassionate support, helping you to:

 And with services like BetterHelp, you can connect with a licensed therapist with the click of a button.
-Not only has online therapy been proven as effective as in-person therapy, but it is also more convenient.
+Not only has online therapy been proven to be as effective as in-person therapy, but it is also more convenient.

 Takeaway